Accessory Dwelling Units

 -

-The two structures often cannot be subdivided into two lots in the future
+The two structures usually cannot be subdivided into two lots in the future

 -